Rican7/conjson/README.md

 Vendor or "lock" this dependency if you plan on using it.

-## History
+## History and Motivation

-For the curious, this project was born from [a 3+ year old (at the time of creation) "Gist"](https://gist.github.com/Rican7/39a3dc10c1499384ca91).
+This project was originally born from [a 3+ year old (at the time of creation) "Gist"](https://gist.github.com/Rican7/39a3dc10c1499384ca91).

 Both that Gist, and eventually this larger project, were inspired by a desire to more easily work with APIs that accepted/returned JSON that had "snake_case"-style object keys.